NammySosa/data_pipeline_ETL/README.md

 ## Setup

 If you're interested in setting up a similar project, I HIGHLY recommend following [Aaron's setup guide](https://github.com/ABZ-Aaron/Reddit-API-Pipeline#setup) as it is well-documented and beginner friendly.
-It also includes setting up and using dbt (another popular tool used in the modern data stack for ELT purposes), which I have skipped in this project.

 This project was set up in an Ubuntu 22.04.1 environment via WSL2, using Windows 10.
 It uses the free-tier AWS resources, so it costs nothing to run.
-Nevertheless, the scale of data involved in this project is quite small so the fees would minimal otherwise.
 Feel free to shoot me a message if you have any questions.

 ## Dashboard